 Breakdown of system, subsystem, and component in DFMEA – Image source

-The design dictates the direction that the project will take and therefore plays a vital role in knowing how to decouple each system/component from the whole.
-During this decoupling, the DFMEA worksheet is completed in stages closely tied to the project’s design timeline.
-This helps to effectively isolate each item so that interactions are revealed, which helps us to identify failure modes more easily.
+The design dictates the direction that the project will take and therefore plays a vital role in decoupling each system/component from the whole.
+The DFMEA worksheet is completed in stages closely tied to the project’s design timeline during this decoupling.
+This helps to effectively isolate each item so that interactions are revealed, which helps us identify failure modes more easily.

-It’s then possible to consider collective or selective remedial actions at later stages.
+It’s then possible to consider collective or selective recommended actions at later stages.